ttransea/Python-Marvel-Mart-Project/README.md

 # Marvel-Mart-Project
+Marvel Mart is the worldwide department store chain which has been providing both online and offline sales of a variety of  products for many years.
+The provide services to countries all over the world and have stores in many countries.
+Marvel Mart divides their order up by an alphabetical priority labeling system:

+    C: Critical (most essential to be delivered quickly and accurately)

+    H: High

+    M: Medium

+    L: Low

+There are several columns of data for sales:

+    Unit Price: money collected for sale of 1 unit

+    Unit Cost: money spent for purchase of 1 unit

+    Total Revenue: money collected for sale of the collection of units

+    Total Cost: money spent for purchase of the collection of units

+    Total Profit: Total Cost - Total Revenue (profit)

+The rest of the columns should be self-explanatory. <br />
-MM_Sales.csv is the original data with these errors: incorrect data and missing data\
+<br /> MM_Sales.csv is the original data with these errors: incorrect data and missing data\
 The errors are detected in those columns: <br />
   <br /> Country   (either missing OR will be a number as a string)\
    Item Type   (either missing OR won't be a valid Item Type from the other ones listed)\